Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 ..If thy brother trespass against thee, rebuke him; and if he repent, forgive him.
 (Luke 17:3)

 **Names for God**
-Jehovah-Rapha: "The Lord that healeth" Exodus 15:26 (jehovah = the lord)
+- Jehovah-Rapha: "The Lord that healeth" Exodus 15:26 (jehovah = the lord)
+	- Jehovah-Rapham; used when seeking healing; other names used when seeking _____
-Jehovah-Nissi: "The Lord our banner" Exodus 17:8-15
+- Jehovah-Nissi: "The Lord our banner" Exodus 17:8-15
-Jehovah-Shalom: "The Lord our peace" Judges 6:24 Jehovah-Ra'ah: "The Lord my shepherd" Psalms 23:1
+- Jehovah-Shalom: "The Lord our peace" Judges 6:24
+- Jehovah-Ra'ah: "The Lord my shepherd" Psalms 23:1
-Jehovah-Tsidkenu: "The Lord our righteousness" Jeremiah 23:6
+- Jehovah-Tsidkenu: "The Lord our righteousness" Jeremiah 23:6
-Jehovah-Jireh: "The Lord who provides" Genesis 22:14
+- Jehovah-Jireh: "The Lord who provides" Genesis 22:14
-Jehovah-Shammah: "The Lord is there" Ezekiel 48:35
+- Jehovah-Shammah: "The Lord is there" Ezekiel 48:35
-Elohim: Means God and is used wherever the creative power of God is implied
+- Elohim: Means God and is used wherever the creative power of God is implied
-Adonai: Means Lord or Master: Exodus 23:17; Isaiah 10:16,33 El Shaddai: "The God who is sufficient for the needs of His People" Exodus 6:3
+- Adonai: Means Lord or Master: Exodus 23:17; Isaiah 10:16,33
+- El Shaddai: "The God who is sufficient for the needs of His People" Exodus 6:3
-Elolam: "The everlasting God" Genesis 21:33
+- Elolam: "The everlasting God" Genesis 21:33
-El Elyon: "Most high God who is exalted above other so called gods" Genesis 14:18, 22 Yahweh Jireh: "The Lord provides" Genesis 22:14 (Yahweh = God) Yahweh Nissi: "The Lord is my banner" Exodus 17:15 Yahweh Shalom: "The Lord is peace" Judges 6:24
+- El Elyon: "Most high God who is exalted above other so called gods" Genesis 14:18, 22
-Yahweh Sabbaoth: "The Lord of Hosts" I Samuel 1:3 Yahweh Maccaddeshcem: "The Lord thy Sanctifier" Exodus 31:13 Yahweh Tsidkenu: "The Lord our righteousness" Jeremiah 23:6 Yahweh Shammah: "The Lord is there" Ezekiel 48:35 Yahweh Elohim Israel: "The Lord God of Israel" Judges 5:3 Quadosh Israel: "The Holy One Of Israel" Isaiah 1:4 The Lord Of Hosts: In the Biblical record, these different names of God were used when requesting God to move in a specific way on behalf of His people.
-For example, the name Jehovah-Rapham meaning "the Lord that healeth," was used when seeking healing.
-The specific name of God which should be used in spiritual warfare is "Yahweh Sabbaoth" which is translated "the Lord of hosts" in the King James version of the Bible.
+- Yahweh Jireh: "The Lord provides" Genesis 22:14 (Yahweh = God)
+- Yahweh Nissi: "The Lord is my banner" Exodus 17:15
+- Yahweh Shalom: "The Lord is peace" Judges 6:24
+- Yahweh Sabbaoth: "The Lord of Hosts" I Samuel 1:3
+- Yahweh Maccaddeshcem: "The Lord thy Sanctifier" Exodus 31:13
+- Yahweh Tsidkenu: "The Lord our righteousness" Jeremiah 23:6
+- Yahweh Shammah: "The Lord is there" Ezekiel 48:35
+- Yahweh Elohim Israel: "The Lord God of Israel" Judges 5:3
+- Quadosh Israel: "The Holy One Of Israel" Isaiah 1:4
+- The Lord Of Hosts: specific name of God which should be used in spiritual warfare: "Yahweh Sabbaoth."
 When you call upon that name in warfare, the battle is the Lord's and all the hosts of Heaven come to your aid.